 After attending to immediate medical needs, make a skilled motorcycle accident injury lawyer the next person you call.
 An initial consultation with a lawyer is always free, and if you have a case, the lawyer will virtually always agree to represent you on a contingent fee basis.
 You won’t have to pay any money upfront, and the lawyer only gets paid if you get paid.

 Why call on a lawyer so soon?
-Here are just a few of the many reasons:

 - You have enough on your plate as it is after getting hurt in a motorcycle wreck.
 You don’t need the added hassle of interacting with insurance companies or worrying about how you’ll pay your medical bills.
-Let an experienced lawyer handle those issues so that you can focus your time and energy on healing and getting back to your life.
+Let an experienced lawyer handle those issues so you can focus your time and energy on healing and getting back to your life.